 - A grant is usually a gift of funds for a specific purpose.
 Central government departments (and other public bodies) generally offer two types of grant funding using statutory powers.
-These are: - 3.4.1 grants made for specific purposes such as under statute, and satisfying specific conditions, e.g., about project terms, or with other detailed control; and - 3.4.2 grants in aid providing more general support, usually offering more control to the grant receiver and less control and oversight by the Authority.2 - 3.5 All grants must be awarded through robust grant agreements, proportionate to the value of the grant and in line with the guidance set out in Managing Public Money3.
+These are: - 3.4.1 grants made for specific purposes such as under statute, and satisfying specific conditions, e.g. about project terms, or with other detailed control; and - 3.4.2 grants in aid providing more general support, usually offering more control to the grant receiver and less control and oversight by the Authority.7 - 3.5 All grants must be awarded through robust grant agreements, proportionate to the value of the grant and in line with the guidance set out in Managing Public Money8.
 Grant agreements should also include terms specifying what classifies as eligible expenditure (thereby making clear what is not eligible for recovery from the grant funding). - 3.6 Grants made for a specific purpose should be paid on evidence of need or qualification, depending on the terms of the grant scheme.
 Therefore, the grant receiver may need to provide evidence of their eligibility or show that it meets the conditions of the scheme. - 3.7 Grants in aid should also match the grant receiver's need.
-Significant grant funding should be paid in instalments throughout the year, to reflect the grant receiver's expenditure pattern4, rather than as one large upfront payment.
+Significant grant funding should be paid in instalments throughout the year, to reflect the grant receiver's expenditure pattern9, rather than as one large upfront payment. - 3.8 As noted in table A1 above, under a grant agreement the grant receiver has the choice of either providing the funded services or activities or handing back the money without incurring further costs.
+This is a notable difference when compared to a contract for services.